numberpete/finnie_ai/README.md

 You could also eliminate the Image Server by configuring the Charts tools to write to the Streamlit static folder.
 The current architecture demonstrates how various UIs could be used.

-A basic im-memory cache layer is in from of the yFinance and Charts tools, with a TTL of 30 minutes.
+A basic im-memory cache layer is in front of the yFinance and Charts tools, with a TTL of 30 minutes.
+API calls to yFinance are rate limited.

 ### Agent Object Model
 ```mermaid